C242-SA01/backend-app-seo/README.md

-# backend-app-seo

-# SEO Audit Optimization Backend v1.0.0 Beta
+# SEO Audit Optimization Backend SEOBizzagi v1.0.0 Beta

 Welcome to the **SEO Audit Optimization Backend** version **1.0.0 Beta**.
 This backend API is designed to streamline and optimize SEO audits by integrating machine learning models to provide comprehensive analysis and actionable insights.